mozilla-b2g/gaia-email-libs-and-more/js/maildb.md

 They also include the

 - `conv!*!add`: The conversation came into existence.
 Arguments: [convInfo]
-- `conv!*!modify`: The conversation was modified.
+- `conv!*!change`: The conversation was modified.
 Arguments: [convId, preInfo, convInfo, added, kept, removed].

 ### Cache events ###